 My recent trip to Sherborne to review The Eastbury hotel was an unexpected delight.
 I had been looking forward to a stay at this luxury hotel as I’d heard great things about it, but I knew almost nothing about Sherborne itself.

 I knew there was a castle and a school and that it was in Dorset, but that was really about it.
-So the fact I found Sherborne to be a lovely place to visit shows just how important it is to explore travelling around the UK rather than (when we’re allowed to) just heading off on a plane to an overseas destination.
+So the fact I found Sherborne to be a lovely place to visit shows just how important it is to explore travelling around the UK rather just heading off on a plane to an overseas destination.
 Hurray for the staycation!

 Getting to Sherborne